A Monster Calls (film): Production

 Focus Features bought the rights to Patrick Ness' book in March 2014.
 Ness served as the film's screenwriter, with J. A. Bayona hired as director.
 Felicity Jones was cast on 23 April 2014, Liam Neeson was cast on 8 May, Sigourney Weaver was cast on 18 August, and Toby Kebbell was cast on 19 August.
 On 3 September, Ness tweeted that Lewis MacDougall had been cast in the lead role.
 Geraldine Chaplin joined the cast of the film on 30 September.

 Filming

 Principal photography began on 30 September 2014, and took place in Spain and Britain.
-On 9 October, filming began on location in Glossop, Preston, Lancashire (Ramsbottom), Rivington Pike (Chorley/Horwich), Blackpool Pleasure Beach, and Marsden, West Yorkshire.
+On 9 October, filming began on location in Glossop, Preston, Lancashire (Ramsbottom), Rivington Pike (Chorley/Horwich), Blackpool Pleasure Beach, Colne Valley High School, Linthwaite, Huddersfield and Marsden, West Yorkshire.

 Liam Neeson, who voices the film's titular tree creature, was not on set throughout the shooting process, having completed his motion-capture performance, with MacDougall in the room, during a two-week period beforehand.
 Actor Tom Holland, who had previously worked with Bayona on The Impossible (2012), worked on set as the stand-in for the Monster.